gsoules/MkDocs/digital-archive/docs/general/glossary.md

 This page explains the terminology used in this documentation and within the Digital Archive.

--   Within an entry, words in *italics* are defined in this glossary
 -   Words in parentheses following an entry name indicate the context in which the entry is used

 !!! note ""